edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

     ![image](EdgeX_GettingStartedSDKCloneC.png)

     !!!
 Note
-        The clone command above has you pull v1.2.1 of the C SDK which is the version associated to the Geneva release.
+        The clone command above has you pull v1.2.1 of the C SDK which is the version compatible with the Geneva release.

 2. Then, build the device-sdk-c:
     ``` bash